TortugaResearch/Tortuga.Data.Snowflake/Refactoring.md

 ## Round 33 - Nullable Reference Types

 Now that all of the classes have been update to be null aware, the project can be marked with ``.
 This in turn means that `#nullable enable` can be removed from all of the individual files.

+## Round 34 - Class Visibility

+All classes, interfaces, enums, etc. in the `Core` namespace are changed from public to internal.
+None of these are meant to be accessed directly by users of the library.